-Analytical testing may include, but is not limited to testing for chemical and microbial contaminants, cannabinoid content, dissolution/disintegration, sterility, stability and pesticides including assurance that requirements are being met by licence holders bound by the Mandatory cannabis testing for pesticide active ingredients requirements.
+Analytical testing may include, but is not limited to, testing for chemical and microbial contaminants, cannabinoid content, dissolution/disintegration, sterility, stability and pesticides.
+Testing includes assurance that requirements are being met by licence holders bound by the Mandatory cannabis testing for pesticide active ingredients requirements.

 Key Personnel for Cannabis Licensing

-Key personnel to be noted in the licence application are the proposed Licence Holder, Responsible Person and Head of Laboratory.
+Key personnel to note in the licence application are the proposed Licence Holder, Responsible Person and Head of Laboratory.
 All three persons must set up accounts in the Cannabis Tracking and Licensing System (CTLS) and obtain IDs.

 The Licence Holder